-- there is no relevant audit information of which the charitable company's auditor is unaware; and - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
+- · there is no relevant audit information of which the charitable company's auditor is unaware; and - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-Trustees' Report, incorporating a Strategic Report, was approved by order of the members of the Governing Body on .02.12.12. and signed on its behalf by:
+Trustees' Report, incorporating a Strategic Report, was approved by order of the members of the Governing Podyon 19/21/2.1. and signed on its behalf by: